IBM-EPBL/IBM-Project-28819-1660117082/project/Readme.md

         <h3>Your proposed solution should relate the current situation to a desired result and describe the benefits that will accrue when the desired result is achieved.
 So, begin your proposed solution by briefly describing this desired result</h3>
   <h2><b>SOLUTION ARCHITECTURE:</b></h2>
         <h3>A solution architecture (SA) is an architectural description of a specific solution.
 SAs combine guidance from different enterprise architecture viewpoints (business, information and technical), as well as from the enterprise solution architecture (ESA).</h3>
+<h1>PROJECT DESIGN PHASE II</h1>
+  <h2><b>CUSTOMER JOURNEY MAP:</b></h2>
+        <h3>A customer journey map is a visual storyline of every engagement a customer has with a service, brand, or product.
+The creation of a journey map puts the organization directly in the mind of the consumer, so they can see and understand their customer's processes, needs, and perceptions.</h3>
+  <h2><b>DATAFLOW DIAGRAM & USER STORIES:</b></h2>
+        <h3>A data flow diagram shows the way information flows through a process or system.
+It includes data inputs and outputs, data stores, and the various subprocesses the data moves through.
+DFDs are built using standardized symbols and notation to describe various entities and their relationships</h3>
+        <h3>A user story is an informal, general explanation of a software feature written from the perspective of the end user or customer.
+The purpose of a user story is to articulate how a piece of work will deliver a particular value back to the customer</h3>
+  <h2><b>SOLUTION REQUIREMENTS:</b></h2>
+        <h3>A solution requirement is aimed at the concerns of the people who will build and deliver the solution.
+It tells those people what the functional and non-functional requirements for the solution will be and how the solution will deliver on the business and stakeholder requirements</h3>
+  <h2><b>TECHNOLOGY STACK:</b></h2>
+        <h3>A tech stack is the combination of technologies a company uses to build and run an application or project.
+Sometimes called a “solutions stack,” a tech stack typically consists of programming languages, frameworks, a database, front-end tools, back-end tools, and applications connected via APIs</h3>